How to Publish Your First Research Paper: A Step-by-Step Guide

 - Always thank the peer reviewers for their valuable comments in your response letter.

-- Keeping the response letter polite and professional is vital.
+- Make sure your response letter is polite and professional.

 - Make sure you address every point that was raised by the reviewers.